Wetrix: Reception

-Graphics and sound

-Opinions on the graphics ranged from Jon finding them "lame" and Fielder stating they need more finesse, to positive claims of taking advantage of console space even considering its simple style.
-Total 64s Simon argued it was mature in comparison to most other Nintendo 64 titles.
+The graphics, particularly how well it compared to other video games of the contemporaneous generation, divided critics, ranging from high praise to dislike.
 Most of the praise was directed at the water, particularly its realistic flowing, ripple effects, transparency and reflection mapping.
 Other praised aspects include the special effects, the vibrant color palette and psychedelic backgrounds.
-Less positively, a writer for Revista Oficial Dreamcast called them "colorful and little else", bashing them as so outdated they would be suitable in the 8-bit console era.

 Wetrixs new age ambient techno soundtrack was well-received for suiting the gameplay, Schneider analogizing it as if Jean-Michel Jarre composed Top Gear Rally (1997).
 The sound effects were positively-commented on, a common note being their accuracy to real-life environmental elements, such as the splashes, ripples, and evaporation of water and the explosion of bombs.
-An Ultimate PC critic admitted the sound effects intensified the gameplay, stating the alarm "will almost certainly send a shiver down your spine".
-Also highlighted was the electronically-altered announcer voice, which Bad Hare of GamePro compared to that of Wipeout XL (1996).
-Schneider expressed being spooked out by it, and Lucas claimed the warble effect matched with the cute character designed.
+The electronically-altered announcer voice was another highlight.